as possible

 Many of Jesus' parables refer to simple everyday things, such as a woman baking bread (parable of the Leaven), a man knocking on his neighbor's door at night (parable of the Friend at Night), or the aftermath of a roadside mugging (parable of the Good Samaritan); yet they deal with major religious themes, such as the growth of theKingdom of God, the importance of prayer, and the meaning of love.

-parable is a succinct, didactic story, in prose or verse, which illustrates one or more instructive lessons or principles
+A parable is a succinct, didactic story, in prose or verse, which illustrates one or more instructive lessons or principles

 A parable is a short tale that illustrates a universal truth; it is a simplenarrative.
 It sketches a setting, describes an action, and shows theresults.

-A parable often involves a character who faces a moral dilemma or one who makes a bad decision and then suffers the unintended consequences
+A parable often involves a character who faces a moral dilemma or one who makes a bad decision and then suffers the unintended consequences.

 ------------